-1. The Florida Retirement System upon application and approval as a "covered group" under s.
+1. The Florida Retirement System upon application and approval as a -eovered group" under s.
 121.021(34).
 If a center participates in the Florida Retirement System, its employees are compulsory members of the Florida Retirement System.

 2. The State Community College System Optional Retirement Program pursuant to s.
-1012.875(2), if the charter is granted by a community college that participates in the optional retirement program and meets the eligibility criteria of s.
+1012.875(2), if the charter is granted by a Florida College System institution that participates in the optional retirement program and meets the eligibility criteria of s.
 121.051(2)(c).